alexlii1971/wg-access-server/README.md

 using the local LAN IP address.

 You can connect to the web server on the local machine browser at http://localhost:8000

+Uusername: admin, and please note that WG_ADMIN_PASSWORD="example", so adjust your password for admin.
+If there is any other docker UI tools is running at 8000 port, please change the port to others.

 ## Running on Kubernetes via Helm